Universal Algebra in UniMath: Surveying the code

 \item When an operation symbol is executed, its arity is popped out from the stack and replaced by its range.
 When a stack underflow occurs, or when the sorts present in the stack are not the ones expected by the operator, the stack goes into an error condition which is propagated by successive operations.
-We implement this process by means of two functions: \verb|opexec| and \verb|oplistexec|:
+We implement this process by means of two functions: \begin{code} Local Definition opexec (nm: names σ): stack σ → stack σ := flatmap (λ ss, just (sort nm :: ss)) ∘ flatmap (λ ss, prefix_remove (arity nm) ss). \end{code} \begin{code} Local Definition oplistexec (l: oplist σ): stack σ := foldr opexec (just []) l. \end{code}

-The former is the stack transformation corresponding to the execution of the operation symbol \verb|nm|.
-The latter returns the stack corresponding to the execution of the entire \verb|oplist| \verb|l| starting from the empty stack.
+The former is the stack transformation corresponding to the execution of the operation symbol \lncode{nm}.
+The latter returns the stack corresponding to the execution of the entire \lncode{oplist} argument starting from the empty stack.
 The list is executed from the last to the first operation symbol.